0–100 Year Challenge

 Absurd Expansionround()floor()ceil()\text{round}() \\ \text{floor}() \\ \text{ceil}() \\ \sqrt{}At this point, the challenge isn’t fun anymore.

-The goal of these rulesets is to open up the possibilities such that it’s still possible to 100% the challenge, whilst not removing the elements of fun and challenge.1
+The goal of these rulesets is to open up the possibilities such that it’s still possible to 100% the challenge, whilst not removing the fun and difficulty.1

-Expansion is definitely my favourite ruleset, but for each number, I try to find the strictest solution that I can – i.e. that which follows the strictest ruleset – and the most creative solutions.
+Expansion is definitely my favourite ruleset, but for each number, I try to find the strictest solution that I can – i.e. that which follows the tightest ruleset – and the most creative solutions (especially for the smaller numbers, which are very easy otherwise).

 1. It feels like Mojang adding redstone features to Minecraft, lmao.